FPGAwars/apio/docs/project-file.md

 The optional `gtkwave-extra-options` string list option allows adding options to the gtkwave command that that is invoked by the `apio sim`.
-In the example below, it enable the flag `do_initial_zoom_fit` to force gtkwave to always start with a fully zoomed out view of the signals.
+For example, the option below disables the var `do_initial_zoom_fit` to prevent gtkwave from forcing a fully-out zoom upon start.

 ```
 [env:default]
 gtkwave-extra-options =
-    --rcvar=do_initial_zoom_fit 1
+    --rcvar=do_initial_zoom_fit 0
 ```

 ### nextpnr-extra-options